umlet/Shelly.jl/README.md

 <br>
 <br>

 Julia's REPL and its modes are superb.
-They also offer a variety of ways to interact with the underlying file system--the `cd("somedir")` function, a full-blown shell mode, macro capabilities, etc. Yet all involve just a *tiny* bit more typing of (often shifted) chars, or a mode switch.
+They also offer a variety of ways to interact with the underlying file system -- the `cd("somedir")` function, a full-blown shell mode, macro capabilities, etc. Yet all involve just a *tiny* bit more typing of (often shifted) chars, or a mode switch.

-Shelly provides a modeless and minimal-keystroke way of navigating the file system with `cd`, `ls`, and `ll` (and `dir` on Windows).
+Shelly provides a modeless and minimal-keystroke way of navigating the file system with `cd`, `ls`, and `ll`, or `dir` on Windows.
+(Use `lla`, `lsa`, or `dira` to also show hidden files.)
 On Linux, some additional Unix shortcuts are available.

 Shelly does not hack the REPL.
 Instead, it just uses `show` on custom types, and it overloads a special-case multiplication (*multiply and conquer*, if you will).
 Find out how it works below the examples.